Best Glaze Brush Sets

 1. Amagic Artist Soft Fan Brushes

-I just love, love, love these Fan brushes and found I use these brushes most often.
+I just love, love, love these Fan brushes and find I use them most often.
 They are a must-have when decorating your pottery.

 Price: